-Figure 4 is a Venn diagram created by Lesort and Lomonaco [144] categorizing the existing CL methods into four partially overlapping categories:
+Figure 4 is a Venn diagram created by Lesort and Lomonaco [141] categorizing the

-Architectural approaches seek to allocate additional neural nodes whenever they are required or freeze specific weights [145-148], but this requires the developer to know the number of tasks / samples per task a priori and leads to scalability issues for large neural net-Two pioneers in this field are works.
-Lomonaco and Maltoni who first developed CWR [149], a dual-memory model that aims to replicate the hippocampuscortex duality by selectively copying and resetting the output layer of the network.
-A year later, the authors extended CWR to CWR+ by implementing mean-shift and zero initialization for the output layer [150], and eventually to CWR\ by replacing batch normalization with batch renormalization and weight constraining by learning rate modulation [151].
+Architectural approaches seek to allocate additional neural nodes whenever they are required or freeze specific weights [143-145], but this requires the developer to know the number of tasks / samples per task a priori and leads to scalability issues for large neural networks.
+Two pioneers in this field are Lomonaco and Maltoni who first developed CWR [146], a dual-memory model that aims to replicate the hippocampus-cortex duality by selectively copying and resetting the output layer of the network.
+A year later, the authors extended CWR to CWR+ by implementing mean-shift and zero initialization for the output layer [147], and eventually to CWR\ by replacing batch normalization with batch renormalization and weight constraining by learning rate modulation [148].